Healthcare Accessibility for People with a Disability

 For people who are blind or have low vision, navigating a large hospital can be a nightmare.
 They are expected to find their way around with literally no one to assist, and the lack of materials in braille or large print.

 If Canada is to create a Canadians with Disabilities Act, there must be provisions for how people with disabilities access the healthcare system.
 Training on disability-related issues should be mandatory for all individuals entering nursing or medical school.
-At the very least, there is a need for our doctors and nurses to understand the ways in which disability-related issues impact an individual, and the common misconceptions they might make when they treat an individual with a disability.
+At the very least, there is a need for our doctors and nurses to understand how disability-related issues impact an individual and the common misconceptions they might make when they treat an individual with a disability.

 In 2010, the College of Family Physicians and Surgeons stated that people with disabilities have far greater difficulties finding a family physician in Ontario, and they also stated only 17.5% of Ontario physicians are accepting new patients.
 Premier Wynne has not lived up to her promise to develop a Health Care Accessibility Standard.
 As of this date, the premier has still not moved forward with this initiative.
 The AODA Alliance is devoted to the attempt to ensure Wynne keeps her promise.
 The Alliance also points out Wynne’s government studied the issue for almost two years, then turned around and asked for public input.
 The unfortunate reality is that Premier Wynne broke her promise never to weaken any accessibility provisions or protections.